MicrosoftDocs/altspace-vr/altspace-vr/overview.md

 With AltspaceVR, you can have shared VR experiences, whether it is in your personal or professional life.
 You can either [attend public events](community/exploring-title-screen.md#destinations) scheduled by others, or [host your own private or public events](tutorials/creating-an-event.md) open to the entire online virtual community.

+Here's what AltspaceVR has to offer for your VR experience.

 ### Public events calendar

 AltspaceVR offers scores of [events on its calendar](https://account.altvr.com/events/main) at any given time.
 These events range from spiritual meetups like a church service or group meditation, to learning events like sessions on cryptocurrency, general science, creative writing, business networking, and so on.
 In entertainment, there are stand-up comedy events, happy hours sessions, live music, karaoke, and more – all in VR.